Astrum-Project/AstralUI.UIMGUI/README.md

 Interface to AstralCore with Unity IMGUI

 # Usage:
-Hold `Tab` to see the UI
+- Hold `Tab` to see the UI
-Drag the top to move the window
+- Drag the top to move the window
-Click on a module to show the commands
+- Click on a module to show the commands
+- Change the color by editing `UserData/MelonPrefs.cfg` or make knah support Color/Color32 in UIX

 # Supported Types:
 - ConVar\<bool>